 29. The Clash

 The Clash blended punk with reggae, rockabilly, and ska, showing that punk could embrace a variety of musical styles.
 Joe Strummer and Mick Jones became famous for their politically charged lyrics, addressing social and political issues.
 The band's activism and commitment to their principles, including famously objecting to high ticket prices, marked them as more than just musicians but as cultural icons.
-Their influence extended beyond music to the realms of politics and fashion, making them one of the most important bands of their era.
+Their influence extended beyond music to the realms of politics and fashion, making them one of the most important rock bands of the 70s.

 Hit Album: "London Calling" (1979)